 An Application Programming Programming Interface (API) is the way services and websites allow other apps and websites to interact with it.
 For example, Twitter has an API that allows users to use other services like marketing platforms to manage their Tweets.
 Likewise, Facebook has an API that lets advertisers manage their campaigns.
 APIs are also used by mobile apps to interact with the backend services that power the platforms they use.
 Nowadays, most APIs are built on HTTPS, the same protocol that’s used to securely access websites.
 APIs can be public (allowing anyone to interact with them), semi-public (allowing only registered users), private (access requires specific credentials), or a combination where different actions are protected at different levels.

-The post data returned via the API also included URLs of media content for that post, hosted in an AWS S3 storage bucket.
+Static files such as photos and videos were stored in an Amazon S3 bucket with a sequential naming convention that made the files easy to enumerate.
 This content and the URLs linking to them remained active even after a user soft-deleted their post.
 Parler further exposed user information by not stripping the metadata in user’s uploaded media files before hosting them, including GPS location coordinates that a frequently added by smartphones when taking photos or videos.

 The metadata in these files can easily be viewed using a free tool like exiftool, such as in this screenshot posted by donk_enby.

 Using Google Maps, it is an easy task to convert those coordinates, showing that this particular video was recorded at a location inside the General Store in Marshtown, Delaware.

 Retrieving this information is not illegal.
 In a textbook case of security through obscurity, Parler’s shoddy design allowed any Parler user account to access all of this information via an undocumented API without bypassing or breaking any security controls.
 The proper security controls were simply not implemented by Parler’s developers in the first place.